bio-miga/miga/manual/part2/installation.md

 ## Prerequisites

 If you simply want to access projects previously processed, you can skip this step.
-To install the prequisites follow [system requirements](requirements.md).
+To install the prerequisites follow [system requirements](requirements.md).

 ## Getting MiGA